msg-DAVID-GmbH/GitHubLightningTalk/README.md

 ![Versioneye badge](/images/versioneye_badge.png)

 As it turns out, the junit version we used is outdated: 2.7 versus 2.9.9 at the time of writing this.
 If we updated junit to that version, VersionEye should give us a green badge to show we're up to date.
 But that's your homework.

+## <a name="final"></a>Final repository example

+This is an example of how the final repository looks like:  https://github.com/working-with-github/working-with-github